 - d.
-The vehicle parking areas, accessways and crossover must: - i. be designed in accordance with the relevant Australian/New Zealand Standard; - ii.
-Include a minimum of 251 car parking bays; - iii.
-Include a suitable number of car parking spaces dedicated to people with disability designed in accordance with the relevant Australian/New Zealand Standard; - iv. be constructed, sealed, kerbed, drained, marked and thereafter maintained.
+The vehicle parking areas, access ways and crossover must: - i. be designed in accordance with the relevant Australian/New Zealand Standard; - ii.
+Include a maximum of 251 car parking bays; - iii.
+Include a suitable number of car parking spaces dedicated to people with disability designed to a minimum in accordance with the relevant Australian/New Zealand Standard; - iv. be constructed, sealed, kerbed, drained, marked and thereafter maintained.